betterzhou/Dual-Inf/README.md

 ### Datasets:
-The annotated dataset is publicly available at https://www.nature.com/articles/s44401-025-00015-6
+The annotated dataset Open-XDDx is available in this repo.

 ### Example:
 Please modify the 'file_path' in the code to adapt to the path of your data folder.